Aryannnthakurrr/Smart-Product-Search/README.md

 ### 🔄 Rebuild Cache
 **POST /rebuild-cache** - Rebuild embeddings cache (admin endpoint)

-Use this if you update the movies data file.
+Use this if you update the materials data in MongoDB.

 ## Example Usage